joshuahamsa/xrpl-nft-fetcher/README.md

    - The script will automatically handle pagination and process all NFTs in the specified collection.

 2. **Database:**
-   - The script uses an SQLite database (`daimyos.db` by default) to store the NFT data.
+   - The script uses an SQLite database (`nftdata.db` by default) to store the NFT data.
 It will create a table named `nfts` if it doesn't exist.
    - Each NFT's attributes are stored in individual columns, allowing for easy querying and analysis.
+   - Replace the trait1, trait2, etc with the names of the traits for the collection you're fetching.

 3. **IPFS Gateways:**
    - The script supports multiple IPFS gateways.
 If one gateway fails or is slow, the script will automatically retry with another.